Pageboy/pageboy.github.io/_photographs/bracken.md

 image: https://live.staticflickr.com/65535/54590610540_9018390bc3_h.jpg
 caption: Amongst the grasses and pathways
 flickr_album: ""
+updated: 2025-10-11
 ---
+.
 The seasons in the forest are marked by the colour of the bracken that carpets the ground under the tree canopy.

 ![Bracken against the trees of the forest](https://live.staticflickr.com/65535/54590661168_c4fcab8bb1_h.jpg)